younjiwoo/tunely/docs/sprint1.md

 1. Update the `index` function to respond with JSON for all the albums.

-1. In `app.js`, use AJAX to get the albums.
-Render them on the page.

-1. You should be able to safely delete the hard-coded data in `app.js` now!

-> The data in `server.js` and `app.js` is different.
-This should make it easier to see which data is being rendered on your page.
+1. The `$.ajax` call in `app.js` should be functional now!
+Check in the browser to see that your server-side data is rendering and that the error messages aren't showing up anymore.

 ## Step 3: Database Setup